Ravichandra89/node-todo-app/README.md

 ### Commands to build the integration

-1. First launch the ec2 instance on AWS.
+1. First launch an ec2 instance on AWS.

 2. Run the following commands :